joshrabalais/numbergame/README.md

-# Guessing Game
+# Number Guessing Game

-This section of code defines a function called findWinner using arrow function syntax.
-This function is responsible for determining whether the user has won a guessing game.

-### How It Works:

-Generate Winning Number:

-`const number = Math.ceil(Math.random() * 10);` Generates a random number between 1 and 10, which represents the winning number that the user needs to guess.
+This is a simple number guessing game implemented in JavaScript using an object-oriented approach.
+The game generates a random number between 1 and 10, and the player tries to guess the number by entering a value in the input field and clicking the "Lock It In" button.

-### Retrieve User's Guess:

-`const guess = Number(document.getElementById("quantity").value);`
-Retrieves the user's guess from an input field with the id "quantity".
-It converts the value to a number using `Number().`

-### Check Validity of Guess:

-`const isValidGuess = guess >= 1 && guess <= 10;`
-Checks if the user's guess is valid, meaning it falls within the range of 1 to 10.

-### Check if User Wins:

-`const isWinner = guess === number;`
-Checks if the user's guess matches the randomly generated winning number.

-### Set Message:

-`let message = "";
-if (!isValidGuess) {
+### How to Play

-  message = "Please pick a number between 1 and 10";
+1 Enter a number between 1 and 10 in the input field.
+2 Click the "Lock It In" button to submit your guess.
+3 You will receive a message indicating whether your guess was correct or not.

+# Object-Oriented Approach

+In this implementation, the game logic is encapsulated within a JavaScript class called NumberGame.
+Here's an overview of the class structure:

+` class NumberGame {
+constructor() {
+this.number = Math.ceil(Math.random() \* 10);
-} else if (isWinner) {
+}

-  message = "You win!!";
+playGame() {
+// Game logic goes here
-} else {
+}
-  message = `You lost.
-Sorry, the number was ${number}`;
 } `

-Based on the validity of the guess and whether the user has won, it sets the message variable accordingly.

-### Display Message:
+### Constructor

-`alert(message);`

-Finally, it displays the message using alert().
+The constructor initializes the number property with a random number between 1 and 10 when a new instance of the NumberGame class is created.

-### Event Listener:
+### playGame() Method

-` document.getElementById("lockItInBtn").addEventListener("click", findWinner);`

-Adds an event listener to a button with the id "lockItInBtn", so that when the button is clicked, the findWinner function is invoked.

-# Functional Programming Characteristics:

-Pure Functions: The findWinner function doesn't modify any external state and only relies on its input arguments to produce output.
-Immutability: Variables are declared using const, indicating that their values cannot be changed once assigned.
-Avoids Mutation: It doesn't mutate any variables or objects, but instead computes values based on the input and returns a result.
+The playGame() method contains the core game logic.
+It takes the player's guess from the input field, validates it, compares it with the randomly generated number, and displays an appropriate message to the player.